 Although the genetic similarity of Grizzlies and Polar Bears is unmistakeable, they have a demonstrated distaste for each other in the wild.
 However, hybrids have occurred out in the wild.
 These have been called “Grolars” or “Pizzlys.”
 However, the latter name seems to unduly diminish the stature of these majestic but massive creatures.

-No, the Wolphin is not some fantasy cross between a wold and a dolphin, although it is fun to ponder!
+No, the Wolphin is not some fantasy cross between a wolf and a dolphin, although it is fun to ponder!
 In reality, this rare and unusual hybrid results from crossing a Bottlenose Dolphin and a False Killer Whale.
 The two that can be seen in captivity are at Hawaii’s Sea Life Park.
 What makes Wolphins so unusual among hybrid animals is that they display virtually equal characteristics of the two parents.
-For example, a Bottlenose Dolphin has 88 teeth, and a False Killer Whale has 44.
-The Wolphin is exactly in the middle, at 66.

 A cross between a camel and a llama has been dubbed a “Cama.”
 The huge difference in size between camels and llama means that this cross breeding is accomplished through artificial insemination.
 The smallish llamas appreciate this courtesy.
 Interestingly, the Cama ends up with the long tails and short ears of the camel.
 The llama contributes the cloven hooves.
 These hybrid animals are rather cute, though humpless.